-This team is made up of both police officers for the purpose of advising police leadership on the ongoing socio-economic and human rights challenges in the community and on the department.
-It brings members of both together on a regular basic to listen to communicate their unique perspectives and foster the building of bridges in our community.
+This team is made up of community leaders and police officers to assess ongoing socio-economic and human rights challenges in the community and on the department.
+Together they are able to communicate their unique perspectives and foster the building of bridges in our community.

 Members of the NBPD in partnership with community agencies provide Narcan education and assist with referrals to various opioid addiction programs.
 The program assists fisherman and their families with intervention programs, education, use of Narcan, distribution of Narcan and counseling to combat the opioid disease.
 Our aim is to help each individual realize what they need and deserve in order to combat this disease.